triton-inference-server/server/README.rst

   <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/metrics.html>`_
   indicating GPU utilization, server throughput, and server latency.

+* `C library inferface`_ allows the full functionality of the inference server to be included directly in an application.

 .. overview-end-marker-do-not-remove

 The current release of the TensorRT Inference Server is 1.5.0 and